-Lorna would soon be under the mind control of a Shi'ar agent named Davan Shakari who worked for D’Ken when he was emperor of the Shi’ar Galaxy.
-Shakari is the one who dubbed Lorna “Polaris” and first gave her her purple costume which was a big departure from her original flowing green one (which she now wears a variation of again).
+Lorna later came to be under the mind control of a Shi'ar agent named Davan Shakari who worked for D’Ken when he was emperor of the Shi’ar Galaxy.
+Shakari is the one who dubbed Lorna “Polaris” and first gifted her with her purple costume which was a big departure from her original flowing green one (which she now wears a variation of again).
 Shakari would next kidnap Alex and put him under his mind control also.
-They used them to turn on the X-Men and try to assassinate Professor X. The two of them would battle the X-Men at Kennedy International Airport.
-Lorna would soon be defeated by Storm and Professor Xavier was be able to free them from Shakari’s control.
+Shakari used them to attach the X-Men and attempt to assassinate Professor X. The two of them battled the X-Men at Kennedy International Airport in New York City.
+Lorna was eventually defeated by Storm, and Professor Xavier was able to free them from Shakari’s mind control.

 A "Normal" Life

-Lorna and Alex would remain as civilians for a long time, but they would also assisting the X-Men on occasion.
-Lorna and Alex lived happily as civilians in the New Mexico desert and also were able to complete their degrees.
-Later, while Havok was rejoining the X-Men (unknown to Lorna) the Marauders hunted Lorna at her desert home and during the heat of the battle, Lorna became possessed by the psionic being, Malice.
+Lorna and Alex would remain officially living as "civilians" for a long time, but they would also assist the X-Men on occasion.
+Lorna and Alex lived happily as civilians in the New Mexico desert and were also able to complete their college degrees during this time.
+Later, while Havok was in the process of rejoining the X-Men (unknown to Lorna), the Marauders hunted Lorna at her desert home.
+During the heat of battle, Lorna became possessed by the psionic being called Malice.
 Malice’s powers were able to blend with Lorna’s perfectly and together they became a powerful (albeit inseparable) being.
 Malice would use Lorna’s body to lead the Marauders for years.
-Finally, when Mr. Sinister was killed, Malice’s powers started to weaken and along with the hold on Lorna.
-Lorna was able to call the X-Men for help but they arrived too late.
+Finally, when Mr. Sinister was killed, Malice’s powers started to weaken along with her hold on Lorna.
+Lorna was able to call the X-Men for help, but they arrived too late.